 During terms 1 and 3 this will be via a student conference session where students, parents and classroom teachers can sit down and discuss student progress.
 These are generally held towards the end of the term so that the feedback is comprehensive and substantial.
 During terms 2 and 4 (besides the HSC year who receive their final report at graduation) reporting is by means of a formal written report that summarises student progress throughout the semester.
+These reports are available via the Sentral Parent Portal (see below).

 Parents are also welcome to request a summary progress report at any stage throughout the year.
-This will be collated by the Year Adviser and provided to the requesting parent.
+This will be collated by the Year Advisor and provided to the requesting parent.